-As of March 31, 2016, we had cash, cash equivalents, marketable securities and interest receivable totaling \$189.0 million compared to \$209.3 million as of December 31, 2015, with the decrease primarily attributable to our net operating loss.
+As of September 30, 2016, we had cash, cash equivalents, marketable securities and interest receivable totaling \$155.4 million compared to \$209.3 million as of December 31, 2015, with the decrease primarily attributable to our net operating loss.

-Our most significant use of capital pertains to salaries and benefits for our employees and external development expenses, such as manufacturing, clinical trials and preclinical activity, related to our ZFP Therapeutic programs.
-Our cash and investment balances are held in a variety of interest bearing instruments, including obligations of U.S. government agencies, U.S. Treasury debt securities, corporate debt securities, corporate debt securities and money market funds.
+Our most significant use of capital pertains to salaries and benefits for our employees and external development expenses, such as manufacturing, clinical trials and preclinical activity, related to our ZFP Therapeutic and gene therapy programs.
+Our cash and investment balances are held in a variety of interest bearing instruments, including obligations of U.S. government agencies, U.S. Treasury debt securities, corporate debt securities and money market funds.
 Cash in excess of immediate requirements is invested in accordance with our investment policy with a view toward capital preservation and liquidity.

 Under the agreement with Biogen, we received an upfront license fee of \$20.0 million in 2014.
 Biogen will reimburse us for agreed upon costs incurred in connection with research and development activities conducted by us.
-In addition, we are eligible to receive development milestone payments upon the achievement of specified regulatory, clinical development and commercialization milestones.
-We will also be eligible to receive incremental royalties for each licensed product that are a tiered double-digit percentage of annual net sales of such product, if any.
+In addition, we will also be eligible to receive up to \$126.3 million in payments upon the achievement of specified research, regulatory, clinical development milestones, as well as up to \$167.5 million in payments upon the achievement of specified commercialization and sales milestones.
+If products are commercialized under the Biogen Agreement, Biogen will pay Sangamo incremental royalties for each licensed product that are a tiered double-digit percentage of annual net sales of such product.
+To date, no milestone payments have been received and no products have been approved and therefore no royalty fees have been earned under the Biogen Agreement.

 In January 2012, we entered into a license and collaboration agreement with Shire, under which we received an upfront license fee of \$13.0 million.
 In addition, Shire agreed to reimburse us for agreed upon costs incurred in connection with research and development activities that we conducted and to pay us certain milestone payments based on our achievement of specified research, regulatory, clinical development, commercialization and sales milestones, which depended upon our ability with Shire to continue to progress our programs under collaboration.
 We were also eligible to receive royalty payments on net sales of products developed under the collaboration, if any.
 On September 1, 2015, we amended the Shire agreement such that going forward, each company is responsible for expenses associated with its own programs and will reimburse the other for any ongoing services provided.
-Under the amended agreement, Shire does not have any milestone payment obligations to us with respect to the retained programs, but it is required to pay single digit percentage royalties to us, up to a specified maximum cap, on the commercial sales of ZFP therapeutic products from such programs.
+Under the amended agreement, Shire does not have any milestone payment obligations to us with respect to the retained programs, but it is required to pay single digit percentage royalties to us, up to a specified maximum cap, on the commercial sales of ZFP Therapeutic products from such programs.
 Under the Agreement, we have full control over, and full responsibility for the costs of, the hemophilia programs returned to us, subject to certain diligence obligations and Shire's right of first negotiation to obtain a license to such programs under certain circumstances.
-We are required to pay single digit percentage royalties to Shire, up to a specified maximum cap, on commercial sales of ZFP therapeutic products from such returned programs.
+We are required to pay single digit percentage royalties to Shire, up to a specified maximum cap, on commercial sales of ZFP Therapeutic products from such returned programs.